alekdavis/PlexBackup/GETTING STARTED.md

 For minimal backup functionality, do the following:

+### Log in

+Log on to Windows under the same account your Plex Media Server runs.

 ### Download files

 To download the Plex backup files, either clone this repository or simply copy the following files: